leesoh/yams/README.md

 That's it!
 You can either tweak the sample `sample.yml` playbook to provision your first machine, or build your own.

-Once you're happy with it, you can deploy your configuration using `ansible-playbook <playbook_name>.yml`.
+Once you're happy with it, you can deploy your configuration using `ansible-playbook <playbook_name>.yml [--ask-become-pass]`.

 ## Keeping Things Current
 Ansible makes it pretty simple to keep a role up to date.
 Once you've got things the way you want them, just make sure that you're making good use of `update: yes` and `state: latest` and then just re-run the playbook.